-General Administration expenses including: costs relative to the offices of Human Resources, Administrative Services, and Business Office functions (i.e., accounting, accounts receivable and payable, bidding & purchasing, payroll, budget and inventory control) such as salary and benefits of the corresponding administrators and support staff, travel expenses, supplies, equipment and contractual expenses associated with the operation of each office and general operation of the CiTi.
+General Administration expenses including: costs relative to the offices of Human Resources, Administrative Services, and Business Office functions (i.e., accounting, accounts receivable and payable, bidding & purchasing, payroll, budget and inventory control) such as salary and benefits of administrators and support staff, travel expenses, general staff in-service, supplies, equipment and contractual expenses associated with the operation of each office, including consultant agreements, audits and business operation platforms.

-Other general costs including: central administrative office share of the overhead costs associated with CiTi operations (i.e.: custodial & maintenance, technology support, etc...), operational insurances, legal fees, interest expenses for short term (RAN) borrowings, and the total charge for health insurance provided to retirees from all CiTi programs.
+Other general costs including: central administrative office share of the overhead costs associated with CiTi operations (i.e.: custodial & maintenance, technology support, public relations, etc.), operational insurances, legal fees, interest expenses for short term (RAN) borrowings, and the total charge for health insurance provided to retirees from all CiTi programs.

 As applicable, also included would be Needs Assessment, Planning and Public Information expenses including: costs associated with conducting surveys and operational evaluations, development, printing, and distribution of newsletters, brochures and media material for the CiTi.

-Capital Projects & Rent CoSer 002
+Capital Projects & Rent